Fast Parallel Newton-Raphson Power Flow Solver for Large Number of System Calculations with CPU and GPU: Acknowledgements

 Static N-1 contingency analysis is required for the real-time and future grid state in the grid operation, with which grid congestion caused by the renewable energy needs to be properly handled with market and operational measurements \cite{Schafer.29.10.201831.10.2018}.
 Thus, it is essential to evaluate large number of \ac{PF}s fast.

 Furthermore, recent power system research trends show an increasing demand for a powerful \ac{PF} solver for many \ac{PF}s.
-Data-driven machine learning methods show great potential in power system state estimation and approximation of \ac{PF}.
+Data-driven machine learning methods show great potential in power system state estimation, approximation of \ac{PF} and using \ac{ANN} to assist decision making in dispatch actions in grid operation.
 Those approaches require large number of \ac{PF}s of similar grid topology to be performed in the training phase \cite{Schafer.29.10.201831.10.2018, Mestav.2019, Liu.2019}.
-The proposed method finds successful application in the study of using Artificial Neural Network for \ac{MV} power system state estimation \cite{Menke.2019}.
+The proposed method finds successful application in the study of using \ac{ANN} for \ac{MV} power system state estimation \cite{Menke.2019}.

-With the open source tools e.g. matpower\cite{Zimmerman.2011} and pandapower\cite{Thurner.2018}, the grid can be easily modelled and single \ac{PF} can be conveniently solved.
+With the open source tools e.g. MATPOWER\cite{Zimmerman.2011} and pandapower\cite{Thurner.2018}, the grid can be easily modelled and single \ac{PF} can be conveniently solved.
 The performance of these tools in solving many \ac{PF}s with similar grid topology is unsatisfactory.
 Emerging works have shown great potential of the application of massive parallel hardware e.g. GPU in acceleration single \ac{PF}\cite{Araujo.2019, Guo.19.08.201222.08.2012, Su.2020, Li.2017} as well as many \ac{PF}s e.g. for static contingency analysis and online \ac{PPF} \cite{Roberge.2017, Zhou.2017b, Zhou.2018, Abdelaziz.2017, Abdelaziz.2018, Huang.2018b}.

-Motivated by the aforementioned challenge and demand, a general-purpose parallel \ac{PF} solver for solving many \ac{PF}s for grid with same sparse pattern of admittance matrix is presented in this work. \ac{PF} with classical \ac{NR} method is efficiently solved on both CPU and GPU with the proposed approach.
-Recent development \cite{Zhou.2017b, Zhou.2017, Huang.2018} show great potential to exploit the power of parallelization for solving many \ac{PF}s.
-Our work distinguished itself from the existing works with a new parallelization scheme on CPU with the \ac{SIMD} parallelization \cite{Fog.052020}.
-By using the full \ac{FP} potential, a performance improvement on top of the already good performance multi-threaded version is achieved.
-An easy-to-implement row-level parallelization strategy is proposed for batched sparse matrix operation on GPU.
-Batched LU refactorization methods for CPU with \ac{SIMD} and GPU is proposed, which shows better performance (20x-70x) than KLU\cite{Davis.2010} library.
-Additionally, the method of integrating the advanced parallel \ac{PF} solver into the open-source power system analysis tool pandapower is presented, which is essential of the application into real-life grid planning, operation and researches.
+Motivated by the aforementioned challenging use cases, a general-purpose parallel \ac{PF} solver for solving many \ac{PF}s for grid with same sparse pattern of admittance matrix is presented in this work. \ac{PF} with classical \ac{NR} method is efficiently solved on both CPU and GPU with the proposed approach.
+Recent development \cite{Zhou.2017b, Zhou.2017, Huang.2018} show the advantage of parallelization for solving many \ac{PF}s through batched operation on GPU.
+Our work distinguished itself by furthering to study the possible bottlenecks in the \ac{NR} algorithm.
+Through further optimization, the repetitive work can be reduced and the utilization rate of available computational resources can be maximized.